-- The Tenant will move out of the rental unit by February 2, 2019, at 1pm. - The Tenant is at liberty to move out before this time. - The Notice issued on December 11, 2018, is cancelled. - The Tenant withdraws her application to cancel the Notice. - This mutual agreement only settles when the tenancy will end.
+- The Tenant will move out of the rental unit by January 20, 2020, at 1pm. - The Tenant is at liberty to move out before this time. - The parties will resolve any remaining monetary matters on their own, outside of this agreement. - This mutual agreement only settles when the tenancy will end.